NerdyMunchies/Simple-Movie-Booking-Chat-Bot-using-Slots/README.md

 # Simple-Movie-Booking-Chat-Bot-using-Slots
 This is repository is aimed at helping anyone get started with understanding how to use Watson Assistant service to create a simple chat bot that will book seats to a movie for you.
+This will be done using a feature called Slots.

 # Watson Assistant
 The [Watson Assistant](https://www.ibm.com/watson/ai-assistant/) service available as a Platform as a Service (PaaS) on IBM Cloud provides a AI tooling that can easily allow creating converstaional solutions that fits one's business needs.